slowshi/monokai-portfolio/README.md

-# Len Lester's Portfolio
+# Monokai Portfolio

-This is my portfolio website.
-I wanted to keep it simple and list the things that I've done in the past with links to my resume and other socials.

-I chose Monokai as the theme for the site.
+This is an open-source template portfolio that uses Monokai theme that anyone can clone, fork and modify to their liking.

 ### Stack